DaWe1992/Applied_ML_Fundamentals/README.md

 This Readme file provides you with all necessary information.
 It is structured as follows:

 1. 📜 Lecture contents
+2. ✒️ Exercises
-2. 📝 Exam
+3. 📝 Exam
-3. 🐍 Python code
+4. 🐍 Python code
-4. 📚 Literature and recommended reading
+5. 📚 Literature and recommended reading
-5. 🐞 Bugs and errors
+6. 🐞 Bugs and errors

 ## Lecture Contents 📜